Hamburger

 Creating a culture of accountability

-Remember, your role is not just to hold people accountable but to help them to achieve their best.
+A leader’s role is less about holding people accountable and more about creating the space where people can hold themselves accountable.
 Once people are self-motivated and experiencing meaningful work, then accountability is the natural result.

 Dr. Edwin Trevor-Roberts